Characters: House, Wilson

 “Yeah,” House says.
 “Not a bad idea.”

 The sound of the cane clattering to the hardwood floor, and then a curse during the struggle to pick it up.
 Slow, uneven steps punctuated by an occasional groan, and by silences that mean House is trying to force himself to make the next painful step.
 Then a very long silence that means House has made it to the kitchen.
-Wilson grasps his phone and waits anxiously for the return of the sounds.

 Several minutes later, he can hear noise again.
 He pictures what’s happening, based on the sounds.
 He’s in the hall, trying to carry the glass and maneuver the cane.
 His shoulder keeps hitting the wall.